 Scholars must continue to meet these Eligibility requirements during the term of their Scholarship.

 Unless otherwise approved by DFAT, Scholars may not commence another offshore scholarship or mobility grant while undertaking their Scholarship program.

 In addition, the University of Sydney requires applicants to:

-- have successfully completed a minimum of 48 credit points in their current course prior to applying for the NCP Scholarship Program;
+- have successfully completed a minimum of 48 credit points in their current course prior to applying for the NCP Scholarship Program

 Where applicants are similarly meritorious at both the application and interview stages, preference is given to applicants proposing longer period of study and/or an internship/mentorship and/or longer periods of language training.

 will be held on:

-Applications for the University of Sydney internal selection process close: Monday, 27 April 2020 at 11:59pm
+Applications for the University of Sydney internal selection process close: Monday, 12 July 2021 at 5:00pm

-Interviews will take place for short-listed candidates between 25 - 29 May 2020
+Interviews will take place for short-listed candidates between 20 - 22 & 27 July 2021

 .
 Please keep these dates open in your diary.
 In the case that you are shortlisted for interview, you will be contacted with your specific interview day, time and location.